Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The water blast technology that I find the most interesting is vapor abrasive blasting.

-Wet Venturi Blasters – Wet venturi blasters are like dry suction blasters, except a compressed air-generated venturi vacuum sucks in an abrasive-water mixture.
+Wet Venturi Blasters – Wet venturi blasters are like dry suction blasters, except compressed air generated venturi vacuum sucks in an abrasive water mixture.
 Some manufacturers call these systems modified sandblasters.
-While venturi blasters successfully suppress dust, they require high blast pressure to operate effectively resulting in high consumption rates of water and blast media.
-Flow control is limited.
+With venturi pot systems, air is used to pressurize the pot to keep it consistent while blasting.
+While venturi blasters successfully suppress dust, they require high blast pressure to operate effectively resulting in high consumption rates of water and blast media with limited flow control.

 Vapor sandblasters have a wide operating pressure range and finer control of the wet abrasive blasting process compared to other wet blasters.
 Vapor abrasive blast machines operate at very low pressures (30 psi) for paint stripping to very high pressures such as white metal blasting for corrosion control applications.